SKKU-SecLab/AdFlush/README.md

 > `--feature`: the feature set to fit and train GAN upon.
 Available values are `adflush`, `adgraph`, and `webgraph`.

 The output of the code above will generate a mutated dataset from the newly trained GAN as `GAN_custom_mutated_<featureset>.csv`.
 You can utilize this dataset to evaluate the robustness of *AdFlush*.

+## Dataset
+We opensource our *AdFlush* dataset used within our study.
+Our dataset consists of top 10K web pages from Tranco list, crawled at the date April 4, 2023.
+We divided our dataset for training processes and evaluation by 8:2 ratio.
+We also provide the dataset obtained with our trained GAN and used in robustness evaluation.
+These are available in `dataset` directory.